nextensio/automation/testbed/kind/README.md

 that with gitlab CI/CD.
 So you need to login to the image repo to be able to allow the scripts to download the images, this is a one time activity

-* install kind (https://kind.sigs.k8s.io/docs/user/quick-start/) - the kind command needs to be in $PATH

-Thats about it, you are ready to create the full nextensio setup!

 ### Creating the setup

 Get the nextensio clustermgr repository, go to test/kind folder and run "./create.sh" - give it good 15 minutes,